Sweety-dm/RECALL/README.md

 This is the code and experimental results for the paper `Replay-enhanced Continual Reinforcement Learning`.
-It proposes a method called `RECALL` for replay-based continual reinforcement learning, which is experimentally validated on the [Continual World](https://github.com/awarelab/continual_world) benchmark.
+It proposes a method called `RECALL` for replay-based continual reinforcement learning, which is experimentally validated on the [Continual World](https://github.com/awarelab/continual_world) benchmark and accepted as is in TMLR 2023.

 See also the [paper](https://openreview.net/pdf?id=91hfMEUukm) and the [OpenReview Website](https://openreview.net/forum?id=91hfMEUukm).